hackclub/hackclub/workshops/sprig_dodge/README.md

 }, 1000);
 ```

-> `setInterval()` allows us to repeat a function every x milliseconds. <br> We set it to the `gameLoop` variable so we can stop it later when the game ends.
+> `setInterval()` allows us to repeat a function every x milliseconds.
+ We set it to the `gameLoop` variable so we can stop it later when the game ends.

 We put the functions in this order, so the obstacles don't move the instant they spawn, and don't despawn the instant they move to the bottom.
 This ensures that the obstacles can appear at the top and the bottom.